bgrabitmap/lazpaint/README.md

 # LazPaint
-Image editor, like PaintBrush or Paint.Net, written in Lazarus (Free Pascal).
+Free cross-platform image editor, like PaintBrush or Paint.Net, written in Lazarus (Free Pascal).
 Uses BGRABitmap library.

 > You can support the development by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MXWCFJJWNQ6A6).
 That will allow the developper to buy carrots and beans for sustenance.